riencroonenborghs/opendirectories/README.md

 ## Downloader

 - Has a server and client part
-- The server is written in Rails 4, requires both [get_iplayer](https://github.com/get-iplayer/get_iplayer) and [youtube-dl](https://github.com/rg3/youtube-dl) to do the heavy lifting.
+- The server is written in Rails 4, requires [wget](https://www.gnu.org/software/wget/), [get_iplayer](https://github.com/get-iplayer/get_iplayer) and [youtube-dl](https://github.com/rg3/youtube-dl) to do the heavy lifting.
 [Resque](https://github.com/resque/resque) does the queue handling.
 It handles regular URLs, BBC iPlayer videos and Youtube videos.
 BBC iPlayer does require the correct location or a proxy (`.env`'s PROXY key).
 - The client is a Chrome extension and is written in plain HTML, coffeescript and AngularJS. `build.sh` converts the coffeescript into javascript.
 Somewhere in the sources there's a `SERVER` and `PORT` constant.
 Change it to your needs.

 ### Screenshots